pattern-lab/patternlab-node/packages/docs/src/docs/editing-source-files.md

 ## Watching for Source File Changes

 Manually generating the Pattern Lab website after each change can be cumbersome.
 The Node version of Pattern Lab comes with the ability to watch files in the `./source/` directory for changes and re-generate the site automatically.
-The Pattern Lab website can also be automatically reloaded..
+The Pattern Lab website can also be automatically reloaded.

+If you're doing bigger changes especially to the file and folder structure, it's recommended to stop patternlab, delete the cache file `dependencyGraph.json` within the projects root and start patternlab again, as these changes might conflict with the existing cache structures.